 Yes, we are planning to implement different times of day and weather conditions.
 These factors will have an effect on visibility, plane behaviour and victory conditions.

-Right now you can find planes from five nations in World of Warplanes – the USA, Germany, Japan, the Soviet Union and Great Britain.
+Right now you can find planes from six nations in World of Warplanes – the USA, Germany, Japan, the Soviet Union, Great Britain and China.
 Each nation’s tech tree (catalogue of available planes) consists of aircraft from Tier I to Tier X. In order to obtain a desired aircraft, players will first need to research and then buy it for experience points and in-game credits.

 You can follow up the research process for every plane by looking at it in its detailed tech tree view.
 As you earn experience points from playing the game, you’ll be able to spend these on the research of stronger modules.
 Every plane (except for Premium planes) comes with a multitude of optional modules that you may install to further increase the performance of your aircraft.
 Whilst you do not need to install all the modules available, you will be required to research some of them before moving on, as they are prerequisites for the next plane.
 Once all such necessary modules for your current plane have been researched, and you have sufficient experience points, you can research its successor and later on choose to buy it for credits.
 These are also awarded for participation in battle.